RomainCtl/RecoFinement/docs/developers/index.md

 Go in __[External services](./external_services/mailjet)__ part if you want to find out which services *Recofinement* uses.

 Go in __[Database](./database)__ part if you want to understand how *Recofinement* stores data.

+*A search bar (top right) allows you to search for specific information in this documentation.
+To facilitate your reading, it is possible to enlarge the images by clicking on them.*